 Information about the food establishment involved will be passed onto the food safety team.
 They carry out food hygiene inspections, investigate food complaints and outbreaks of suspected food poisoning and are responsible for monitoring food hygiene and safety in food businesses in Leeds.

-For more information on food, food hygiene and monitoring, please go to our food page that can be found in the External links section of this page.
+For more information on food, food hygiene and monitoring, please go to our food page.

 In order to try and control outbreaks of infectious diseases, the Public Health Act 1984 requires all occurrences of certain diseases be reported to the local authority.
 These are known as 'notifiable diseases'.